Get Free Solar Panel Quotes

 E SEG January2020v.1

-This barrier-breaking variable tariff charges allows customers with a GivEnergy Solar battery to export electricity back to the grid at a peak rate between 16:00 – 19:00.
+This variable tariff, called Intelligent Octopus Flux, allows customers with a GivEnergy Solar battery to export electricity back to the grid at a peak rate between 4pm and 7pm.
 The peak rate will change depending on your postcode.

-The best SEG rate that anyone can access is Scottish Power's 12p per kWh tariff, called SmartGen.
-This tariff is available to everyone, regardless of whether you’re a Scottish Power customer or not.
+The best rate that anyone can access without switching is Scottish Power’s 12p per kWh tariff, called SmartGen.
+This tariff is available regardless of whether you’re a Scottish Power customer or not.

 Octopus’s Christina Hess explained to The Eco Experts that the company can’t pay customers of other suppliers the same rate because “it takes a lot of effort to set up an export tariff – the process is therefore quite costly for us.